Vehicle: European Union

-European Community, is based on the Community's WVTA (whole vehicle type-approval) system.
+European Community is based on the Community's WVTA (whole vehicle type-approval) system.
 Under this system, manufacturers can obtain certification for a vehicle type in one Member State if it meets the EC technical requirements and then market it EU-wide with no need for further tests.
 Total technical harmonization already has been achieved in three vehicle categories (passenger cars, motorcycles, and tractors) and soon will extend to other vehicle categories (coaches and utility vehicles).
 It is essential that European car manufacturers be ensured access to as large a market as possible.

-While the Community type-approval system allows manufacturers to benefit fully from internal market opportunities, worldwide technical harmonization in the context of the United Nations Economic Commission for Europe (UNECE) offers a market beyond European borders.
+While the Community type-approval system allows manufacturers to fully benefit fully from internal market opportunities, worldwide technical harmonization in the context of the United Nations Economic Commission for Europe (UNECE) offers a market beyond European borders.

 Licensing

 In many cases, it is unlawful to operate a vehicle without a license or certification.
-The least strict form of regulation usually limits what passengers the driver may carry or prohibits them completely (e.g., a Canadian ultra-light license without endorsements).
+The least strict form of regulation usually limits what passengers the driver may carry or prohibits them completely (e.g., a Canadian ultralight license without endorsements).
 The next level of licensing may allow passengers, but without any form of compensation or payment.
 A private driver's license usually has these conditions.
 Commercial licenses that allow the transport of passengers and cargo are more tightly regulated.
 The most strict form of licensing is generally reserved for school buses, hazardous materials transports and emergency vehicles.

 The driver of a motor vehicle is typically required to hold a valid driver's license while driving on public lands, whereas the pilot of an aircraft must have a license at all times, regardless of where in the jurisdiction the aircraft is flying.